Instructions for Authors

 9. Plagiarism Detection

-The submitted manuscripts are screened for plagiarism through the use of Turnitin software.
-Manuscripts containing similarity index higher 19% will not be entertained and will be sent back to author for correction.
-Guidelines provided by ICMJE, PMC and HEC regarding plagiarism are being followed in LNJPC which can be accessed at www.icmje.org , www.pmc.gov.pk/ and www.hec.gov.pk.
+All manuscripts submitted to LNH&MC journals will be assessed through Turnitin plagiarism software to assess deceived and dishonest manuscript submission.
+Manuscripts containing similarity index higher than 20% will not be entertained and will be sent back to author for correction.
+Guidelines provided by ICMJE, PMC and HEC regarding plagiarism are being followed in LNH&MC journals which can be accessed at www.icmje.org , www.pmc.gov.pk/ and www.hec.gov.pk.

 10. Copyright/Undertaking